 I will get to the source of my suspicion in a moment.

-You told me that you thought Megabus should pay for both because of your inconvenience.
-But as I told you, this was a request that I could not get on board with.
+But you told me that you thought Megabus should pay for both tickets because of your inconvenience.
+I could not get onboard with that request.
 There is no reason that you should get a free trip to Minneapolis simply because you missed your bus — regardless of who was at fault.

 And as we have pointed out many times, when you throw in an unreasonable compensation request to an otherwise reasonable complaint, you hurt your chances of getting a favorable resolution.